Cultivating Garden Giant Mushrooms

 e.
 Adding a Casing (optional)

-After 4-6 weeks, your beds will be ready to fruit.
+After about 4-6 months your beds will be ready to fruit.
+You can tell by a good amount of white, stringy mycelium present when you pull up some woodchips from the bed.
 Around this time, some cultivators will add a thin layer of rich, microbially active compost, otherwise known as a casing, to their garden giant beds as a final nutrient boost.
 Stropharia is somewhat unique in this preference, and it is not entirely necessary, but you may want to experiment with it if you can.

 f.
 Overwintering Your Beds